jwasowicz/tabu/README.md

 # TABU Game
 TABU is a social game in which two teams alternate guessing passwords transmitted by a player who cannot use forbidden words or gestures.
 The original game (eTABU) from which I took inspiration is only available for phones, so I wanted to take on this challenge and create an app that can be played on all devices!

+# Note
+The design is created mainly for mobile applications, but we can also use the application on the desktop.

 ## Technologies I've used:
 Typescript + React + Redux